-While we at Hattie Larlham have never measured our success by the amount of praise we get or the number of awards we win, we do like to share our good news.
-From time to time, the accomplishments our agency, projects and even individual employees are recognized by other organizations.
+While we at Hattie Larlham have never measured our success by the number of awards we win, we do like to share the good news when the accomplishments of our agency, programs and employees are recognized by other organizations.

 Smart Business Magazine and Medical Mutual recognized Hattie Larlham CEO Dennis Allen as a 2012 Pillar Award for Community Service finalist.
 He was selected for his achievements in the category of nonprofit executive director.
 The Pillar Awards recognize businesses that make a difference in their community and encourage charity, recognize creativity and demonstrate the relationship between for-profit and non-profit companies.